Agents of S.H.I.E.L.D.: Development

 After The Walt Disney Company purchased Marvel Entertainment in 2009, they announced that a Marvel Television division was being formed under Jeph Loeb.
 In the following months, various pilots based on comics from Marvel's catalog went into development.
-In July 2012, Marvel Television entered into discussions with ABC to make a new series set in the Marvel Cinematic Universe (MCU).
-The series was described as "'a kernel of an idea' with a number of scenarios being explored, including a high-concept cop show."
+In July 2012, Marvel Television entered into discussions with Disney-owned ABC to make a new series set in the Marvel Cinematic Universe (MCU).
+The series was described as "'a kernel of an idea' with a number of scenarios being explored, including a high-concept cop show".
 On August 7, 2012, Joss Whedon was announced to be involved in the series' development.
-Whedon had written and directed the successful MCU film The Avengers (2012) On August 8, Whedon, along with his brother Jed and sister-in-law Maurissa Tancharoen, met with Loeb to pitch him their idea for the series, with meetings in the following days with ABC Studios and ABC network.
+Whedon had written and directed the successful MCU film The Avengers (2012).
+On August 8, Whedon, along with his brother Jed and sister-in-law Maurissa Tancharoen, met with Loeb to pitch him their idea for the series, with meetings in the following days with ABC Studios and ABC network.
 At the end of August, ABC ordered a pilot for a series called S.H.I.E.L.D., to be written and directed by Joss Whedon, with Jed Whedon and Tancharoen also writing.
-Disney CEO Bob Iger greenlit the series after watching the Marvel One-Shot short film Item 47.
+Disney CEO Bob Iger greenlit the series after watching the Marvel One-Shots short film Item 47 (2012).

 In April 2013, ABC announced that the series would be titled Marvel's Agents of S.H.I.E.L.D., and it was officially picked up for a full season of 22 episodes in May 2013.
 Jed Whedon, Tancharoen, and Jeffrey Bell served as the series' showrunners, with Bell joining the show to help the inexperienced former pair with hiring crew members and "navigating the politics of studios and networks", saying, "My job is to help them learn how to do that, to steer the ship while they learn."
 Joss Whedon assisted them before he started work on the sequel Avengers: Age of Ultron (2015).
 The series was renewed for a second season in May 2014, a third in May 2015, and a fourth in March 2016.